 It's an option.
-Just modify conf/dhcpd_vlan.conf so that it will host your production DHCP properly and make sure that a pfdhcplistener runs on the same interface where production DHCP runs.
+Just modify conf/dhcpd.conf so that it will host your production DHCP properly and make sure that a pfdhcplistener runs on the same interface where production DHCP runs.
+However, please note that this is NOT recommended.
+See this ticket to see why.